Today, you’ll learn why is 200 EMA Important.

 If the price is above 200 EMA, traders often make only buy trades.

-Buy trades are made to follow the long-term trend.
+Buy trades are usually reliable in this market environment used for following the long-term trend.

-It is safe to be with the trend than to go against it.
+It is usually safe to be with a trend than to go against it and what is important is being early.

 When traders go against a trend, averaging down or up their stock positions is common.

-Averaging down is not really a good idea because the risk is going to be bigger over time.
+Averaging down is not really a good idea because the risk is going to be bigger.

 For example, a 10% loss in a $10,000 position is only $1,000, while it is $2,000 in $20,000.

-The increase is huge which can potentially wipe out a trading account.
+The increase would be huge, which might wipe out a trading account.

-To avoid being wipe out, traders can buy stocks that are going up and sell stocks that are going down.
+To avoid being wiped out, traders can buy stocks that are going up and sell stocks that are going down.

 Filters trading system